awsdocs/amazon-eks-user-guide/doc_source/create-managed-node-group.md

 1. On the **Review and create** page, review your managed node group configuration and choose **Create**\.

-   If nodes fail to join the cluster, then see [](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.

 1. Watch the status of your nodes and wait for them to reach the `Ready` status\.